Pain radiating to the mammary gland. Breast pain in women - normal or dangerous disease

 • causeless weight loss, weakness.

-Early diagnosis can prevent serious consequences.
-The best prevention of the development of diseases is a regular annual visit to the gynecologist with an ultrasound of the pelvis and mammary glands.
-Additional consultations when symptoms appear or during pregnancy.
+Early diagnosis helps prevent serious consequences.
+The best prevention of disease development is a regular annual visit to the gynecologist with an ultrasound of the pelvis and mammary glands.
+Additional advice if symptoms occur or during pregnancy.

 It is extremely important for a woman to know her menstrual cycle.
-It is better to keep a calendar, mark not only the end and beginning of menstruation, but also record all the sensations.
-Pain in the mammary glands during ovulation is physiological in nature.
-However, we should not forget that in some cases the pathology can be hidden behind minor ignored complaints.
-If necessary, do not delay going to the gynecologist.
-The reproductive well-being of a woman guarantees healthy offspring.
+It’s better to keep a calendar, mark not only the end and beginning of your period, but also write down all your sensations.
+Painful sensations in the mammary glands during ovulation are physiological in nature.
+However, we should not forget that in some cases the pathology may be hidden behind minor, ignored complaints.
+If necessary, do not delay visiting a gynecologist.
+A woman's reproductive well-being guarantees healthy offspring.

-If a woman has one breast that hurts, but at the same time, pain and discomfort are almost not felt in the other, then this should alert and become a reason for contacting a mammologist.
-But first, find out all the possible causes of such a symptom.
+If a woman has pain in one breast, but almost no pain or discomfort is felt in the other, then this should alert you and be a reason to consult a mammologist.
+But first, find out all the possible causes of this symptom.

-For most women, pain or discomfort in the mammary glands is observed before menstruation and is one of the symptoms of premenstrual syndrome (PMS).
+Most women experience pain or discomfort in the mammary glands before menstruation and are one of the symptoms of premenstrual syndrome (PMS).
 But in this case, two breasts are involved in the process at once, because hormones affect them almost equally.
-If only one breast hurts, this most likely indicates any pathologies and disorders.
-Therefore, if you find such a sign, you should visit a doctor.
+If only one breast hurts, this most likely indicates some pathology or disorder.
+Therefore, if such a sign is detected, you should visit a doctor.

 The most common causes of pain

-The reasons why one breast can get sick are very diverse.
-But the most common are:
+The reasons why one breast may become sore are very diverse.
+But the most common are the following:

 • Mastopathy.
-This disease of a benign nature is diagnosed in approximately 70-80% of women and is characterized by pathological changes in the ratio of tissues and violations of the structure of the mammary glands.
-Moreover, two breasts can be involved in the pathological process at once, but unpleasant or painful sensations are sometimes observed in only one, which is associated with differences in structure and structural changes.
-So, in one mammary gland, benign neoplasms or pathologically overgrown tissue areas can be found, squeezing nerve endings and provoking pain.
+This benign disease is diagnosed in approximately 70-80% of women and is characterized by pathological changes in the ratio of tissues and disturbances in the structure of the mammary glands.
+Moreover, two breasts can be involved in the pathological process at once, but unpleasant or painful sensations are sometimes observed only in one, which is associated with differences in structure and structural changes.
+Thus, in one mammary gland benign neoplasms or pathologically overgrown areas of tissue may be found, compressing the nerve endings and causing pain.

-• Mastitis often develops in lactating women due to stagnation of milk and inflammation of the mammary gland provoked by it.
-And if stagnation is observed in only one breast, then the symptoms will affect only it.
+• Mastitis often develops in lactating women due to stagnation of milk and the inflammation of the mammary gland provoked by it.
+And if stagnation is observed in only one breast, then the symptoms will affect only that one.

 • Cyst.
-Such a neoplasm is a cavity filled with liquid, has a benign character and is localized, as a rule, only in one gland.
+Such a neoplasm is a fluid-filled cavity, is benign in nature and is usually localized in only one gland.
 Cysts are not always accompanied by pain and are sometimes discovered by chance during a routine examination.
-But if the neoplasm is of considerable size and compresses the nerve endings, then pain may well occur.
+But if the tumor is significant in size and compresses the nerve endings, then pain may well occur.

-• Fibroadenoma is a tumor that is also benign in nature and is formed from connective and glandular tissues in violation of their ratio.
-If the fibroadenoma grows to a significant size, it can cause discomfort and cause symptoms such as pain, a feeling of fullness or heaviness.
+• Fibroadenoma is a tumor that is also benign in nature and is formed from connective and glandular tissues when their relationship is disturbed.
+If a fibroadenoma grows to a significant size, it can cause discomfort and cause the development of symptoms such as pain, a feeling of fullness or heaviness.

-• breast cancer.
-Unfortunately, this cancer is not rare.
-In the early stages, it almost does not make itself felt, but as the tumor grows, alarming symptoms may occur, for example, a feeling of fullness or heaviness, pain, hyperemia, pathological discharge from the nipple, changes in the size and shape of the mammary gland.
+• Breast cancer.
+Unfortunately, this type of cancer is not rare.
+In the early stages, it hardly makes itself felt, but as the tumor grows, alarming symptoms may arise, for example, a feeling of fullness or heaviness, pain, hyperemia, pathological discharge from the nipple, changes in the size and shape of the mammary gland.

 • Mechanical damage.
-Even one minor blow, which you immediately forgot about, can lead to bruising and damage to breast tissue and cause pain.
-By the way, the wearing of improperly selected underwear, which provokes squeezing of individual sections or the entire chest, can also be attributed to mechanical influences.
+Even one minor blow that you immediately forgot about can lead to bruising and damage to the breast tissue and cause pain.
+By the way, mechanical influences include wearing incorrectly selected underwear, which provokes compression of individual areas or the entire breast.

 Rare causes of pain in one breast

-We list less common reasons why one breast can hurt:
+Here are some less common reasons why one breast may hurt:

-• Stretching of the pectoral muscles.
-It is quite possible if a woman goes in for sports or performs complex physical work without special training.
-With sprains, the pain, as a rule, is aching and intensifies during muscle involvement, that is, with hand movements, especially sharp ones.
+• Stretching the pectoral muscles.
+It is quite possible if a woman plays sports or has performed complex physical work without special training.
+With sprains, the pain, as a rule, is aching and intensifies during muscle activation, that is, when moving the arms, especially sharp ones.

-• Fat necrosis is a rather rare condition that occurs due to significant damage in the absence of timely assistance.
-Pain will not be the only symptom, others will join it: changes in the structure and color of the skin, hyperemia, and bursting.
+• Fat necrosis is a fairly rare condition that occurs due to significant damage in the absence of timely treatment.
+Pain will not be the only symptom; others will join it: changes in the structure and color of the skin, hyperemia, distension.

 • Lung diseases.
 Since the respiratory organs are located in the chest, they can also lead to chest pain.
 But they can be distinguished from symptoms caused by changes in the structure and structure of the mammary glands.
-So, during palpation, the sensations do not increase, but they can occur and become more pronounced during deep breaths, with sharp raising of the arms and other movements, as well as with coughing.
-And although pain is often accompanied by sputum formation, perspiration and coughing, in some cases such signs are absent or appear to a small extent.
-For example, pneumonia can be almost asymptomatic and be accompanied by only barely noticeable discomfort.
+So, with palpation the sensations do not intensify, but they can arise and become more pronounced during deep breaths, with sudden raising of the arms and other movements, as well as with coughing.
+And although the pain is often accompanied by the formation of sputum, tickling and coughing, in some cases such signs are absent or appear to a minor extent.
+For example, pneumonia can be virtually asymptomatic and accompanied only by barely noticeable discomfort.

-• If one chest hurts, especially when changing body position or sudden movements, then intercostal neuralgia may be the cause of such a symptom.
+• If one breast hurts, especially when changing body position or sudden movements, then the cause of this symptom may be intercostal neuralgia.
 This condition develops as a result of irritation or compression of the nerve fibers and endings located between the ribs.
 Neuralgia can be caused by diseases of the spine or joints, stress, intense exercise and other factors.
-It manifests itself in the form of sharp shooting pains, which usually occur when bending, turning, raising arms and trying to change position.
+It manifests itself in the form of sharp shooting pains, which usually occur when bending, turning, raising the arms and trying to change position.

 If you notice pain in one mammary gland, then you should not expect it to disappear on its own and without intervention.
-You should contact a mammologist as soon as possible and undergo an examination in order to find out the causes of pain.
+You should consult a mammologist as soon as possible and undergo an examination to find out the causes of the pain.
 Some neoplasms can be palpated, but more informative diagnostic procedures are required to clarify and make an accurate diagnosis.

-To determine the causes of pain, diagnostic measures such as mammography, ultrasound of the mammary glands, radiography, ductography (a study with the introduction of contrast agents into the milk ducts), blood tests, as well as a puncture or biopsy to differentiate detected tumors can be prescribed.
+To determine the causes of pain, diagnostic measures such as mammography, ultrasound of the mammary glands, radiography, ductography (a study with the introduction of contrast agents into the milk ducts), blood tests, as well as puncture or biopsy to differentiate detected tumors may be prescribed.

-Pain treatment is aimed primarily at eliminating the causes of the symptom and directly depends on them.
-In some cases, conservative therapy is sufficient, sometimes a specialist chooses expectant tactics without intervention, and sometimes surgery is required to remove neoplasms.
-Pain in one breast should alert and become a reason for contacting a mammologist.
-Take care of your health and do not delay your visit to a specialist.
+Treatment of pain is aimed primarily at eliminating the causes of the symptom and directly depends on them.
+In some cases, conservative therapy is sufficient; sometimes a specialist chooses a wait-and-see approach without intervention, and sometimes surgery is required to remove tumors.
+Pain in one breast should alert you and be a reason to contact a mammologist.
+Take care of your health and do not delay visiting a specialist.

-Diseases of the mammary glands are very diverse and are characterized by numerous clinical manifestations: pain, including pressure, changes in the general appearance of the glands, the shape or structure of the glands (the appearance of seals, tumor-like formations in usually soft tissue).
+Diseases of the mammary glands are very diverse and are characterized by numerous clinical manifestations: pain, including when pressed, changes in the general appearance of the glands, the shape or structure of the glands (the appearance of compactions, tumor-like formations in usually soft tissue).

-Pain in one or both breasts (mastalgia) is one of the most common complaints in women of any age, but young women with menstrual function are more likely to experience this problem.
+Pain in one or both mammary glands (mastalgia) is one of the common complaints in women of any age, but young women with preserved menstrual function face this problem somewhat more often.

-Most of the fears of women in this case are associated with the risk of developing breast cancer.
-However, isolated pain sensations are rarely a sign of this formidable disease, which is usually characterized by the concomitant presence of a tumor-like formation.
+Most women's concerns are related to the risk of developing breast cancer.
+However, isolated pain is rarely a sign of this terrible disease, which is usually characterized by the concomitant presence of a tumor formation.

 Causes of pain in one or both mammary glands:

-* Hormonal changes during puberty (so-called puberty), as well as during pregnancy or menopause
+* Hormonal changes during puberty (called puberty), as well as during pregnancy or menopause

 * Premenstrual syndrome